Deep-Jiwan/IOTProcessing/README.md

 # IOTProcessing

 This repository contains an end-to-end IoT data pipeline for collecting, processing, and storing sensor data using AWS and on-premises components.
+Currently, this pipeline uses simulated sensor nodes using Python, but since it is using standard MQTT, it should work just fine with actual sensor nodes

 ## Overview
 - **On-Prem/Sensor-Node**: Python code and Docker setup for sensor devices.
 Publishes sensor data to AWS IoT Core using MQTT and device certificates.